MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 • Branding method is decided too late (heat transfer vs embroidery vs patch)

-• Measurements and grading rules are not fully aligned (size set expectations)
+• Measurements and grading rules are not aligned (size set expectations)

-If you want sampling to move faster without increasing risk, aim to lock three items early: fabric direction, branding method, and measurement standards.
+If you want sampling to move faster without adding risk, lock three things earlier than you think you need to: fabric direction, branding method, and measurement standards.

-For many golf apparel programs, factory-side production timelines often sit in this range:
+For many golf apparel programs, factory-side production timelines often land in this range:

 • 15–20 days when using stock-ready fabrics and standardized trims